steveblurr/flask-auth-tutorial/README.md

 export FLASK_APP=project
 export FLASK_DEBUG=1
 ```
-The commands run on the terminal will allow Flask to launch the web server under the project directory which contains our app.
+These commands when ran on the terminal will allow Flask to launch the web server under the project directory which contains our app.

 ```
 flask run